zeroc-ice/ice-builder-xcode/README.md

 ### Xcode Build Settings

+#### Ice 3.7
+The Xcode build settings are described in the [Ice 3.7 Release Notes](3).

+#### Ice Touch

-For Cocoa and iPhone applications, which use the Ice Touch or Ice Xcode SDKs, you must add the appropriate directory to the `Additional SDKs` setting:
+For Cocoa and iPhone applications, which use the Ice Touch SDKs, you must add the appropriate directory to the `Additional SDKs` setting:

 | Distribution  | Language          | Location                                                           |
 | ------------- | ----------------- | ------------------------------------------------------------------ |